-damage kinase responsible for the phosphorylation of RPA32 on the $XY\ body.$
+RPA32 can also be phosphorylated by the Ataxia Telangiectasia Mutated (ATM) kinase, which is responsible for H2AFX phosphorylation in response to DSBs.
+Therefore, we examined the distribution of pRPA in Atm-/- spermatocytes.
+These mutant spermatocytes show significant pairing defects and arrest during early pachynema (Xu et al., 1996; Barlow et al., 1998; Barchi et al., 2005).
+However, pRPA remained associated with γH2AFX-coated axial elements in Atm-/- spermatocytes (Fig. S5A,B).
+These results confirm that ATR is the primary DNA damage kinase responsible for the phosphorylation of RPA32 on the XY body.
 The accumulation and subsequent ATR-dependent phosphorylation of RPA at damaged replication forks in somatic cells is dependent on the MRN (MRE11-RAD50-NBS1) nuclease complex (Shiotani et al., 2013).
 The MRN complex catalyzes exonucleolytic processing of these lesions to produce long stretches of ssDNA/RPA.
 This accumulation of ssDNA/RPA recruits additional ATR, which in turn phosphorylates RPA.
-Interestingly, components of the MRN complex are known to associate with the XY, and in the case of NBS1 (NBN - Mouse Genome Informatics) this association is independent of SPO11 (Barchi et al., 2005).
+Interestingly, components of the MRN complex are known to associate with the XY, and in the case of NBS1, this association is independent of SPO11 (Barchi et al., 2005).
 However, the function of NBS1 and the MRN complex during MSCI has remained undefined.
-We speculated that the accumulation of pRPA on the XY body is linked to a similar processing mechanism, whereby ATR promotes MRN localization to the sex chromosomes to generate additional ssDNA/RPA.
-Thus, spermatocytes depleted for ATR should show a decrease in MRN enrichment on the XY.
+We speculated that the accumulation of pRPA on the XY body is linked to a similar processing mechanism, where ATR promotes MRN localization to the sex chromosomes to generate additional ssDNA/RPA.
+Thus, spermatocytes depleted for ATR should show a decrease MRN enrichment on the XY.
 We examined ATR-depleted spermatocytes for the distribution of NBS1, the MRN component with the most pronounced role in promoting pRPA accumulation in replicating somatic cells (Shiotani et al., 2013).
-In spermatocytes from wild-type animals, NBS1 was frequently associated with the XY, and we confirmed this association was SPO11 independent (Fig. 3G; supplementary material Fig. S6).
-By contrast, NBS1 accumulation on the sex chromosomes was not observed in spermatocytes from Atr cKO males with undetectable levels of ATR (Fig. 3H).
+In spermatocytes from wild-type animals, NBS1 was frequently associated with the XY, and we confirmed this association was SPO11independent (Fig. 3G; Fig. S6).
+In contrast, NBS1 accumulation on the sex chromosomes was not observed in spermatocytes from Atr cKO males with undetectable levels of ATR (Fig. 3H).
 These data demonstrate that recruitment of NBS1 to the XY is not related to the processing of SPO11-dependent DSBs, but instead is elicited by ATR recruitment.
-However, the localization of NBS1 on the sex chromosomes is more diffuse than that of pRPA, suggesting that the MRN complex might have additional roles in MSCI, perhaps underlying the foci of the ssDNA-binding protein RAD51 observed throughout the meiotic sex chromosomes (Plug et al., 1998).
-Together with the presence of pRPA, these observations suggest that the sex chromosomes might undergo a DNA-processing event as part of MSCI, linked to ATR recruitment.
+However, the localization of NBS1 on the sex chromosomes is more diffuse than pRPA, suggesting the MRN complex may have additional roles in MSCI, and perhaps underlie the foci of the ssDNA-binding protein RAD51 observed throughout the meiotic sex chromosomes (Plug et al., 1998).
+Together with the presence of pRPA, these observations suggest that the sex chromosomes may undergo a DNA-processing event as part of MSCI, linked to ATR recruitment.

-pRPA is associated with asynapsed chromatin in the absence of SPO11-dependent meiotic DSBs
+pRPA is associated with asynapsed chromatin in the absence of SPO11-dependent meiotic DSBs.